krisleech/wisper-sidekiq/README.md

 See the [Sidekiq best practices](https://github.com/mperham/sidekiq/wiki/Best-Practices) for more information.

+## Compatibility

+The same Ruby versions as Sidekiq are offically supported, but it should work with any 2.x syntax Ruby including JRuby and Rubinius.

+See the [build status](https://travis-ci.org/krisleech/wisper-sidekiq) for details.

 ## Contributing

 To run sidekiq use `scripts/sidekiq`.
 This wraps sidekiq in [rerun](https://github.com/alexch/rerun)